mehtabmahir/easy-whisper-ui/README.md

 ## 🍎 Initial macOS Support

-Thanks to the incredible contribution from [celerycoloured](https://github.com/celerycoloured), EasyWhisper UI now runs on macOS!
+Thanks to the incredible contribution from [celerycoloured](https://github.com/celerycoloured), EasyWhisperUI now runs on macOS!
 Check it out on the `releases` page.

 ## Features